 Mannheim University Library offers a broad range of e-books.
 They can be accessed via the Catalog Primo.
 Use Primo’s permalink functionality to link from ILIAS to a specific item in the catalogue.

 E-journals can be accessed via Primo, via the Electronic Journal Library (EZB), or in article databases.
 Many journals support permalinks that can be included in ILIAS.

-Members of the University can access electronic media for which the University Library has a license on site, and via the encrypted WLAN network Adonis.
+Members of the University can access electronic media for which the University Library has a license on site, and via the WLAN network eduroam.
 Remote access is possible via virtual private network (VPN).
-A few database providers don’t allow VPN.
+A few database providers do not allow VPN.